UoB Dubai Campus, Human Rights And Freedom In UAE, And Complicity With War And Famine In Yemen

 - That the plans for expanding the campus and recruiting thousands of students are suspended with immediate effect until the university can guarantee full rights for every migrant worker contracted to work on the Dubai campus, student and member of staff.

-- Staff who have been working on the University of Birmingham’s Dubai campus remotely should be allowed to withdraw their collusion with the Dubai project at any time, if a case such as that of Matthew Hedges case has caused them to reconsider their role.
+- Staff who have been working on the University of Birmingham’s Dubai campus remotely should be allowed to withdraw their participation with the Dubai project at any time, at their own discretion, if a case such as that of Matthew Hedges’ has caused them to reconsider their role.

 ‘Children Die as Foreign Powers Circle Over Yemen’s Shattered Land’ https://www.theguardian.com/world/2018/dec/03/children-die-as-foreign-powers-circle-over-yemen-shattered-land